Making the most of losing your job

 |

-Understandably, the economic uncertainty of unemployment can be frightening and stressful, even with the expanded welfare benefits available.
+In any event, the personal uncertainty of unemployment can be frightening and stressful, especially with cost-of-living pressures.
 However, there are plenty of strategies you can use right now to get yourself ready for the next stage in your life.

 When we go through a dramatic life change like losing a job, we need time to cope.
 Many people go through the five stages of grief, the same cycle of emotions we go through when we lose someone close: